I’ve been playing with jujutsu recently, and I’ve been impressed by its customization system.

 so they can be easily copied into your own config and tweaked.

-I made one today based off of the builtin builtin_log_detailed
+I made one today based off of the builtin builtin_log_detailed template

-which I called log_detailed_with_stats
+which I called log_detailed_with_stats.

 It adds changed lines to its output, like this: